octo-technology/OpenTezos/docs/explorer/introduction.md

 **Blockchain explorers are like search engines for blockchains.**
-You can think of it as a window into the blockchain world, giving you the opportunity to observe what’s happening in it.
+You can think of it as a window into the blockchain world, giving you the opportunity to observe what's happening in it.

 Cryptocurrency users and developers use such a tool to view the status of past or present transactions.